NextronSystems/thor-microsoft-defender-guide/usage/faqs.rst

 you information on the log file and print commands that you can use to download the log file and HTML report once THOR finished its work.

-Why can’t I see a progress indicator?
+Why can't I see a progress indicator?
 --------------------------------------

-The scripting environment doesn’t give us the opportunity to report back any status information before the script terminates.
+The scripting environment doesn't give us the opportunity to report back any status information before the script terminates.
 All output written to STDOUT and STDERR will be returned at the end of the script execution although it appears earlier.